-The other three, the South African, Sudanese and Tanzanian cheetah have higher population numbers, which have declined in recent years.
+The other three, the South African, Sudanese and Tanzanian cheetahs, have higher population numbers, but these have still declined in recent years.

 They’re both spotted African cats, so it’s easy to get confused.
-Here are some of the main differences between leopards and cheetahs.
+But here are some of the main differences between leopards and cheetahs:

-1) Cheetahs are taller than leopards but less stocky, and they have slighter frames.
+- Cheetahs are taller than leopards, but less stocky, with slighter frames.

-2) Leopards have irregular black patches across their pelt, whereas cheetahs are uniformly covered with 2,000 black spots.
+- Leopards have irregularly spaced black rosettes – rose-shaped markings – spread across their pelts, whereas cheetah’s pelts are uniformly covered in lots of black spots.

-3) Cheetahs have unique black “teardrop” patterns running down the inner corners of their eyes towards their mouths.
-Leopards have no such markings.
+- Cheetahs have black “teardrop” patterns running down the inner corners of their eyes towards their mouths.
+Leopards don’t have these.

-4) As we’ve already noted, cheetahs don’t roar.
-Leopards, however, do roar.
+- As we’ve already noted, cheetahs don’t roar, but leopards do.

-5) Some cheetahs, like groups of males, form groups, but all leopards are solitary.
+- Some cheetahs form groups, but all leopards are solitary.

-6) Cheetahs tend to have more cubs, about three to five, in a single litter than leopards do, who have about two to three.
+- Cheetahs tend to have more cubs in a single litter – about three to five.
+Leopards have about two to three.

-7) Cheetahs are diurnal, meaning they are active during the day, whereas leopards are nocturnal, meaning they are active at night.
+- Cheetahs are diurnal, meaning they are active during the day, but leopards are nocturnal, meaning they are active at night.

-9) Leopards use the element of surprise to secure a kill, pouncing on their prey from a perch high up in a tree or from a spot where they’ve been hiding in the tall grasses.
-Cheetahs use open spaces and their incredible speed to catch their prey.
+- Leopards use the element of surprise to secure a kill, pouncing on their prey from a perch high up in a tree – or from a spot where they’ve been hiding in the tall grasses.
+But, cheetahs use open spaces and their speed to catch their prey.

-10) Leopards store their larger kills in trees.
-Cheetahs, on the other hand, often abandon their larger kill to other predators or scavengers.
-This habit of abandoning their kill is what GVI wildlife conservation volunteers in South Africa are currently studying.
+- Leopards store their larger kills in trees.
+Cheetahs, on the other hand, usually abandon their larger kills.
+This is one of the cheetah habits that GVI wildlife conservation volunteers in South Africa are currently studying.